-I. Introduction
+1.0 Introduction

-The Diocese of Gloucester Academies is committed to the Freedom of Information Act 2000 and to the principles of accountability and the general right of access to information, subject to legal exemptions.
+- 1.1 The Diocese of Gloucester Academies is committed to the Freedom of Information Act 2000 and to the principles of accountability and the general right of access to information, subject to legal exemptions.
 This policy outlines our response to the Act and a framework for managing requests.
-The Trust will make every effort to meet its obligations under the respective legislation and will regularly review procedures to ensure that it is doing so.

-The underlying principle of this policy is that the public have a right to access to recorded information held by the Trust and that the Trust should seek to promote an open regime regarding access to information, subject to the exemptions contained within the relevant legislation.
+The Trust will make every effort to meet its obligations under the respective legislation and will regularly review procedures to ensure that it is doing so. - 1.2 The underlying principle of this policy is that the public have a right to access to recorded information held by the Trust and that the Trust should seek to promote an open regime regarding access to information, subject to the exemptions contained within the relevant legislation. - 1.3 This policy has due regard to the following legislation: - The UK General Data Protection Regulation (UK GDPR) - The Data Protection Act 2018 - The Freedom of Information Act 2000 - The Freedom of Information and Data Protection (Appropriate Limit and Fees) - 1.4 This policy also has due regard to guidance including, but not limited to, the following: - Cabinet Office (2018) "Freedom of Information Code of Practice" - ICO (2021) "Definition document for the governing bodies of maintained and other state-funded schools in England" - ICO (2015) "Model publication scheme" - ICO (2016) "Duty to provide advice and assistance (Section 16)" - ICO (2023 "Time limits for compliance under the Freedom of Information Act (Section 10)"

-2. Background
+2.0 Background

-The Freedom of Information Act 2000 (FOI) came fully into force on the 1st January 2005.
+- 2.1 The Freedom of Information Act 2000 (FOI) came fully into force on the 1st January 2005.
 Under the Act, any person has a legal right to ask for access to information held by the Trust.
-They are entitled to be told whether the Trust holds the information, and to receive a copy, subject to certain exemptions.

-The information which the Trust routinely makes available to the public is included in the Publication Scheme.
+They are entitled to be told whether the Trust holds the information, and to receive a copy, subject to certain exemptions. - 2.2 The information which the Trust routinely makes available to the public is included in the Publication Scheme.
 Requests for other information should be dealt with in accordance with the statutory guidance.
 While the Act assumes openness, it recognises that certain information is sensitive.
-There are exemptions to protect this information.

-The Act is fully retrospective, so that any past records which the Trust holds are covered by the Act.
+There are exemptions to protect this information. - 2.3 The Act is fully retrospective, so that any past records which the Trust holds are covered by the Act.
 The DfE has issued a Retention Schedule produced by the Records Management Society of Great Britain, to guide Trusts on how long they should keep Trust records.
-It is an offence to wilfully conceal, damage or destroy information in order to avoid responding to an enquiry, so it is important that no records that are the subject of an enquiry are amended or destroyed.
+It is an offence to wilfully conceal, damage or destroy information in order

-Requests under FOI can be addressed to anyone in the Trust; so all staff need to be aware of the process for dealing with requests - see point 10.
+- to avoid responding to an enquiry, so it is important that no records that are the subject of an enquiry are amended or destroyed. - 2.4 Requests under FOI can be addressed to anyone in the Trust; so all staff need to be aware of the process for dealing with requests see point 10.
 Requests must be made in writing, (including email), and should include the enquirers name and correspondence address, and state what information they require.
 They do not have to mention the Act, nor do they have to say why they want the information.
 There is a duty to respond to all requests, telling the enquirer whether or not the information is held, and supplying any information that is held, except where exemptions apply.
 There is no need to collect data in specific response to an FOI enquiry.
 There is a time limit of 20 working days excluding Trust holidays for responding to the request.

-3. Scope
+3.0 Scope